 In his downtime, Barkley likes two things, in particular: golf and cigars.
-In fact, he often smokes three to four cigars in a day.
+He often smokes three to four cigars a day.
 When he “decides to light up,” you’ll find him puffing away on a Cuban Churchill while teeing up for a swing.

-Barkley claims he began smoking after watching his former rival and friend, Michael Jordan puffing away every time they met up.
+Barkley claims he began smoking after watching his former rival and friend, Michael Jordan puffing away every time they met.
 From there, Barkley tried his first cigar and liked it.
-Jordan became his cigar teacher and had him smoking lower-tier cigars until Barkley moved up to the Cubans he favors today.
+After that, Jordan became his cigar teacher and had him smoking lower-tier cigars until Barkley moved up to the Cubans he favors today.

-Barkley reportedly possesses four humidors and is a collector as well as a smoker.
+Barkley reportedly possesses four humidors and is a collector and smoker.
 He favors Cuban cigars like the Churchills he often smokes.
 Yet, he also likes hand-crafted Padron Cigars.
 Barkley is fond of the idea of treating cigars well.
 He always stores his premium cigars properly and enjoys each one.

 Barkley is Still Making Waves

 Since his retirement, Barkley has done a good deal of civic work.
-He mentors kids.
-He speaks on behalf of the National Basketball Players Association.
+He mentors kids and speaks on behalf of the National Basketball Players Association.
 Yet, he also does endorsements for products and other promotions.

 Today, you’ll still find Barkley as a color commentator for the TNT network’s coverage of basketball games.
-He also continues to enjoy making light of his former teammates and fellow players on a regular basis.
-There’s no doubt everyone will see plenty more of this former kid from Leeds, Alabama.
+He also continues to enjoy making light of his former teammates and fellow players regularly.
+So undoubtedly, everyone will see plenty more of this former kid from Leeds, Alabama.